Tag Archives: nuclear powers

 A Dynamic, Mutually Reinforcing Process

-The prospect of non-violent defence is enhanced if it is understood as a dynamic process, rather than a static design.
+The prospect of non-violent defense is enhanced if it is understood as a dynamic process, rather than a static design.
 Don’t get lost in Sharp’s 198 methods of non-violent action and the complexities of relating strategy to circumstances.
 The key is this: CBD focuses on agency.
 People possess power to shape their own futures; how therefore should this agency be harnessed for the common good?
 People have power because rulers depend on the ruled.
 Rulers cannot rule if the latter withhold their consent (or perhaps more accurately, assent).
 Thus, Sharp and his followers explore the bases of consent, and how consent can be denied to internal usurpers or external aggressors through nonviolent means.

 Sharp and the others adhere to an inductive approach.
 They draw principles of effective action from successful and unsuccessful cases.
 In their examples, groups and individuals improvised responses to attempted domination — for example, the passive resistance of the German population to the French-Belgian occupation of the Ruhr Basin in 1923, the heroic non-violent resistance to German occupation in Denmark and Norway during World War II, and the astounding non-cooperation and defiance of the Czechs and Slovaks that met the Warsaw Pact army’s invasion to end the Prague Spring in 1968.
 The point of these cases is obvious: if improvised strategies can work so effectively, imagine if they were organized!